Blackburn: Industrial Revolution and textiles

 Workers producing shuttles for the textile industry, c.
 1920.
 Rowland Baguley and Company, based on Addison Street, produced a wide range of shuttles for the home textile industry and for export before it closed in the early 1930s.

 Textile manufacturing in Blackburn dates from the mid-13th century, when wool produced locally by farmers was woven in their homes.
 Flemish weavers who settled in the area in the 14th century developed the industry.
 By 1650 the town was known for the manufacture of blue and white "Blackburn checks", and "Blackburn greys" became famous not long afterwards.
 By the first half of the 18th century textile manufacture had become Blackburn's main industry.
 From the mid-18th to the early 20th century Blackburn evolved from a small market town into "the weaving capital of the world", and its population increased from less than 5,000 to over 130,000.

 John Bartholomew's Gazetteer of the British Isles provides a profile of Blackburn in 1887:

 Blackburn. parl. and mun. bor., parish and township, NE.
 Lancashire, 9 mi E. of Preston and 210 mi NW. of London by rail – par., 48,281 ac., pop.
 161,617; township, 3681 ac., pop.
 91,958; bor., 6974 ac., pop.
 104,014; 4 Banks, 2 newspapers.
 Market-days, Wednesday and Saturday.
 It is one of the chief seats of cotton manufacture, besides producing calico, muslin, &c., there being over 140 mills at work.
 There are also factories for making cotton machinery and steam-engines.
 Blackburn has been associated with many improvements in the manufacture of cotton, among which was the invention (1767) of the "spinning jenny" which was invented in nearby Oswaldtwistle by James Hargreaves, who died in 1770.
 There are several fine churches and public buildings.
-A Corporation Park (50 ac. in area) is on the outskirts of the town.
-Several lines of railway converge here, and pass through one principal station belonging to the Lancashire and Yorkshire Ry.
+A Corporation Park (50 acres in area) is on the outskirts of the town.
+Several lines of railway converge here, passing through one principal station belonging to the Lancashire and Yorkshire Rly.
 Co.
-B. returns 2 members to Parliament.
+Bl. returns two members to Parliament.